chewed

 Spanish

-How common is "chew"?
+How common is "chewed"?

 It appears most frequently in fiction texts and less often in other writings.